Moicky/dynamodb/readme.md

 - 👻 Will **use placeholders** to avoid colliding with [reserved words](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ReservedWords.html) if applicable
 - 🌎 Supports globally defined default arguments for each operation ([example](#configuring-global-defaults))
 - 🔨 Supports fixes for several issues with dynamodb ([example](#applying-fixes))
+- 📖 Offers a convenient way to use pagination with queries

 ## Installation